mdn/content/files/en-us/learn/css/css_layout/grid_skills/index.md

 ## Task 4

-You will need to use both Grid Layout and Flexbox to recreate the example as seen in the image.
-You do not need to make any changes to the HTML in order to do this.
+In this task, you will need to use both grid layout and flexbox to recreate the example as seen in the image below.
+The gap between the column and row tracks should be 10px.
+You do not need to make any changes to the HTML in order to achieve this.

 ![Two rows of cards, each with an image and a set of tags.](grid-task4.png)